webdiscus/ansis/README.md

 ## Nested syntax

-You can nest functions and template strings within each other.
+You can nest functions and [template strings](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals) within each other.
-None of the other libraries (chalk, kleur, colorette, colors.js etc.) support nested template strings.
+None of the other libraries (chalk, kleur, picocolors, colorette etc.) support nested template strings.

 Nested template strings: